Protecting the Marbled Murrelet in Washington State

 This endangered seabird feeds in the ocean and flies up to 55 miles inland to nest in old growth forest.
 The Washington state population of this unique bird has shrunk by 44% over the last 15 years, leaving only about 7,500 birds remaining.
-Now your input is needed to protect the Marbled Murrelet.
+Learn about the Marbled Murrelet on BirdWeb.

 The Department of the Natural Resources (DNR) and the Long-term Conservation Strategy